 Bullo River Station

-Bullo River Station is a working cattle station and homestead covering 500,000 acres of the Northern Territory.
-It operates in harmony with the land, balancing sustainable farming methods with best-practice land management.
-Pristine landscape, carved with gorges, decorated with waterfalls and defined by the Victoria and Bullo rivers, make Bullo River Station one of the most breathtakingly beautiful cattle stations in Australia.
+Bullo River Station is a privately owned authentic working cattle station and homestead covering 402,000 acres of the Northern Territory.
+800kms southwest of Darwin Bullo appeals to the adventurous.
+Blessed with a pristine landscape, carved with gorges and decorated with waterfalls make Bullo River Station one of the most breathtakingly beautiful cattle stations in Australia.

-Situated in the top northwest corner of the Northern Territory in what is referred to as the East Kimberley, there is no better place to experience the quintessential Australian outback station.
 The station, although easily accessed by light aircraft, is incredibly remote, with the front gate of the property being 50kms from the homestead and the nearest neighbours a 3-hour drive away!
-This area is in fact so remote that some of the waterholes and Aboriginal art found here had remained unseen for hundreds of years.

-Activities are tailored to each individual depending on what you feel like doing on the day and range from cattle mustering, to quad biking, horse riding through vast gorges, river cruising and fishing for your dinner.
-There are plenty of great spots for picnics, swimming in waterholes and exploring and you can even take a helicopter flight to find your own private piece of wilderness.
+With a dedicated guide for each guest group daily activities are tailored to each individual depending on what you feel like.
+Choose a day filled with dust, sweat and the exhilaration of station life.
+Or spend the day exploring stunning landscapes, waterfalls, natural swimming pools in remote waterholes, barramundi fishing and discovering Aboriginal rock art and wildlife.
+There are plenty of great spots for picnics, and you can even take a helicopter flight to find your own private piece of wilderness.

 Location